 To become fearless performers, students need abundant opportunities to try out performance techniques, build skills, and learn to unleash their creativity on stage.

-- Performances in master classes, workshops, coaching sessions
+- Performances in master classes, workshops, coaching sessions (in-person or virtual)

 - Competitions and auditions

-- Recitals at music schools and festivals
+- Recital appearances at music schools

 - Gigs at coffee shops, pubs, receptions

 If performing feels risky to you, take heart.
 With deliberate practice, you can build up your skills and become the performing artist you aspire to be.

 Although you can play or sing for yourself in the privacy of your practice room, music, at its heart, is a social art form, so I encourage you to share your love of music far and wide, even if doing so takes you out of your comfort zone.